By Nick Dalton

-When it comes to great-value family ski holidays, it’s hard to beat Eastern Europe.
-In years past, the resorts there might have been cheap because of poor lifts and food that was always running out (apart from the potatoes).
-But all that has changed – huge investment in hotels and lifts, and even the construction of whole new resorts, means they’re worth a visit.
+In years past, ski resorts in Eastern Europe might have been cheap because of poor lifts and food that was always running out (apart from the potatoes).
+But all that has changed – huge investment in hotels and lifts, and even the construction of whole new resorts, means they’re worth a visit – and still great value.
 The mountains are very different from the craggy Alps, the resorts are colourful in a mid-European way, the ski schools are proudly English-speaking, and transfers tend to be short.

-You won’t find huge ski areas like in the French Alps, but they can be perfect if you like to potter about pleasant slopes, and if you want the children to learn at a modest cost.
-There are very cheap lift-passes, and through tour operators you can get learner ski-packs (lift-pass, lessons, skis/boots) at a price way below what you’d find for the component parts elsewhere.
-And with the exception of Slovenia, the following countries are all outside the Eurozone, which is currently expensive for holidaying Brits.
+You won’t find huge ski areas as in the French Alps, but they can be perfect if you like to potter about pleasant slopes, and if you want the kids to learn at a modest cost.
+There are very cheap lift-passes, and through tour operators you can get learner ski packs (lift pass, lessons, skis/boots) at a price way below what you’d find for the component parts elsewhere.

-Just south of the border with Austria, and little more than an hour from Ljubljana airport (served by easyJet, among others), the pretty resort of Kranjska Gora, Slovenia’s biggest ski area, sits in the beautiful Julian Alps.
+Just south of the border with Austria, and little more than an hour from Ljubljana airport, the pretty resort of Kranjska Gora, Slovenia’s biggest ski area, sits in the beautiful Julian Alps.
 Its hotels are right on the slopes, which are geared towards learners, though there’s a World Cup run for better skiers.
-The Hotel Kompas has an indoor pool and children’s pool, a playroom, a games room and a free Mini Club for 4-12-year-olds.
+Hotel Kompas has an indoor pool and children’s pool, a playroom, a games room and a free mini club for 4-12-year-olds.

 Read more about family ski holidays.